 Answered By: Vicki Sciuk

 A Persistent Link, or Persistent URL (PURL), is a constant, stable link to a document in a database that will not change over time.
 A PURL is also referred to as a Permalink.
+These work much more reliably than copying the URL from the address bar, which can be just temporary for that session and are often quite long.

 FACULTY NOTE: Articles in online databases are provided by licensing agreements and utilizing the PURLs (persistent links) is the recommended method for sharing this type of content.
 Posting articles in an open access environment can be copyright infringement unless you secure permission from the publisher and/or author.
 Because of this, please keep the content within Canvas, and use the Permalinks from our subscribed resources, which do not require such authorization.